 B i o g r a p h y

-Silvia Careddu made an auspicious start to her career by winning unanimously the First Prize and the Audience prize at the 56.
+Silvia Careddu made an auspicious start to her career by winning unanimously the First Prize and the Audience Prize at the 56.
 Concours International de Musique de Genève.

-Following the award, Lorin Maazel invited Silvia to become solo flute for his newly founded Filarmonica Arturo Toscanini.
-She later joined the Konzerthausorchester Berlin and the Wiener Symphoniker and also have been guest principal flautist with the Mahler Chamber Orchestra, the Bavarian Radio Symphony Orchestra, Philharmonia Orchestra, the Chamber Orchestra of Europe, Budapest Festival Orchestra.
+Following the award, Lorin Maazel invited Silvia to become Principal flute for his newly founded Filarmonica Arturo Toscanini.
+Helding the same position, she later joined the Konzerthausorchester Berlin, the Wiener Symphoniker and the Wiener Philharmoniker - Wiener Staatsoper.

 Since 2021, Silvia Careddu is Principal Flute of the Orchestre National de France, in Paris.

 She has been guest principal flautist as well with the Mahler Chamber Orchestra, the Bavarian Radio Symphony Orchestra, Philharmonia Orchestra, the Chamber Orchestra of Europe, Budapest Festival Orchestra.
 In 2012 Silvia became artistic partner of the Kammerakademie Potsdam, winner of the

 Opus Preis for the best german orchestra in 2015 and in 2022.

 Silvia Careddu is a founder member of the Alban Berg Ensemble Wien,

 flexible chamber music group with which she records for the Deutsche Grammophon and Decca.